 Portland in July

 July is full-on summer in Portland.
-The rain has stopped, and it’s usually not too hot or forest fire smoke yet.
+The rain has stopped, and it’s usually not too hot or smokey yet from forest fires.
 The sweet spot of summer!
 So get outside and soak up summer fun.
-While the beginning of July can still be a bit cooler some years in the low to mid-70s, the overall monthly average high is 80 degrees.
+While the beginning of July can still be a bit cooler some years in the low to mid-70s, the overall monthly average temperature high is 80 degrees.
 And there are usually a few days by mid to late July in the 90/100s.

 Jazz Fest at Cathedral Park – in mid-July, there’s Jazz Fest at Cathedral Park in St Johns, in North Portland.
 It’s a pretty picturesque location and really fun weekend.
 And a family friendly event.

-Oregon Brewers Festival – The Oregon Brewers Festival is one of the bigger summer brew fests.
+Oregon Brewers Festival – The Oregon Brewers Festival is one of the bigger summer brew fests in Portland.
 It’s a bit too crowded for my liking, but if you’re visiting it’s a good time to check out tons of different NW beers.
 Or just hit up brewery with an outdoor patio if you’re looking for a more low-key time.

 The Big Float – The Big Float is an organized float on the Willamette River by Human Access Project every July for the last ten years.
 It’s a pretty fun event.
 If you’re looking to do a DIY float, you can also float the Clackamas River and Sandy River.